rahul-s-rajput/Swiftgrade-Testing/docs/stories/story-22-backend-grading-openrouter.md

   - `Authorization: Bearer <OPENROUTER_API_KEY>`
   - `HTTP-Referer: <your_app_url>` (optional for local use)
   - `X-Title: <your_app_name>` (optional for local use)
-- Body (example, image grading with URL or base64):
+- Body (example, image grading with Supabase Storage URLs only):
 ```json
 {
   "model": "openai/gpt-4o",  // Always use full model name format